UX Lab - A look at product variations

 Despite variants being listed separately on the product listings page, they are still grouped on a single product detail page.

-Whilst there is no right and wrong way of displaying product variations, the ideal solution will most likely come down to how many products, and variations of them, you have as well as your design and UX preferences.
+Who knew something seemingly so simple could have so many different options and consequences?
+Whilst there is no right and wrong way of displaying product variations, the ideal solution will most likely come down to how many products and variations of each of them you have, as well as your design & UX preferences, SEO strategy, or business type.
+We have some customers that use different approaches on their retail and B2B sites due to the slightly different buying habits of those two audiences for example.
 The flexibility of your platform and capability of your developers will also play a part in what you can achieve.